 - Written and verbal communications, records management, excellent attention to detail, fast-paced environment, working in a hands-on role: You’re likely to thrive in Transportation.
 The long-term aim for you can be Transport Scheduler, a hands-on operational role dealing directly with staff and drivers, troubleshooting problems and ensuring all stakeholders are getting value.

 While gaining experience that channels your skills and strengths, studying for the appropriate qualification such as a Diploma in either Logistics (TLI50415) or Purchasing (BSB51518) will accelerate your progress.

 The attraction of purchasing is that it offers choice in the variety of sectors and roles.
 Areas from finance to manufacturing and charity, to local government, all have purchasing requirement.
 The range of industries means that a purchaser can be buying anything from manufacturing components to helicopters, to travel and TV advertising space, and is an ideal career if you value variety and challenge.

 There is currently a regional logistics boom that shows no signs of slowing down and your logistics skills will be in hot demand.
 Stability, challenge and job satisfaction along with salary growth are attractive rewards in this ever-growing profession.

 With experience and a relevant qualification, you are well on your way to being in a dynamic, fulfilling, and expansive career with a job in supply chain management that suits both your strengths and your ambitions.

 Double Diploma Opportunity

 To ensure you have all the skills you need to get into Supply Chain Management, a Double Diploma is the most ideal and rewarding pathway to take.
-A combination of the Diploma in Purchasing (BSB51515) and Logistics (TLI50415) will give you the best chance of standing out from the crowd, and succeeding in acquiring a job in Supply Chain Management.
+A combination of the Diploma of Business (Procurement) (BSB51518) and Logistics (TLI50415) will give you the best chance of standing out from the crowd, and succeeding in acquiring a job in Supply Chain Management.